Fantom-Factory/afIoc/readme.md

 }
 ```

-If the first parameter of a service's ctor is a List, IoC assumes it is configuration and scans all known modules for appropiate contribution methods:
+If the first parameter of a service's ctor is a List, IoC assumes it is configuration and scans all known modules for appropriate contribution methods:

 ```
 using afIoc